-I am a software engineer, working to make a difference where biology and computer science meet.
-I specialize in full-stack web applications, scripting, and bioinformatics related technologies such as bioPerl, bioPython, and NGS frameworks.
-I have additional interest in machine learning and data mining algorithms.
-I aim to bridge the gap between the vast amounts of data and the need for results or visualizations.
+I am a software engineer working to make a difference where biology and computer science meet.
+I excel in full-stack web applications, bioinformatics, and delivering stable products.
+I aim to bridge the gap between translational genomics and user experience.

 I earned my Ph.D at the University of North Carolina at Chapel Hill in the toxicogenomics lab of Ivan Rusyn, where I studied the effects of genetic diversity on gene expression.
 I then worked at the Jackson Laboratory in Gary Churchill's group, where I developed and applied analytical methods for genetically diverse mice.
 I developed the first tools for haplotype reconstruction and genetic mapping in Diversity Outbred (J:DO) mice and have been involved in many projects that use J:DO mice.
 I currently work on tools and educational materials to help investigators use genetically diverse mice in their research.

-Since 1998 I have been developing scientific software, for instance computational fluids dynamics delivered over desktop and the web, data acquisition and analysis at the UK's largest science project (Diamond Light Source) and now with great pleasure at JAX.
-Scientific software development is where my heart is and what makes be most interested at work (I have solved problems outside this space but they are not as fun!)...
+Since 1998 I have been developing scientific software, for instance computational fluids dynamics on desktop and the web and data acquisition and analysis at the UK's largest science project (Diamond Light Source).
+At JAX I have been working with Chesler Lab to create a graph database which maps genetic information between humans and mice.
+Recently I have been working moving image analysis software to the cloud.
+Scientific software development is where my heart is and what makes the most interest for me at work.

-My research mainly focuses on developing and applying computational and statistical approaches to integrate and interpret large-scale biological “omics” data, with the goal of identifying disease mechanisms, biomarkers and treatment targets.
+I hold a Ph.D. degree in Biostatistics from Tulane University.
+My research mainly focuses on developing and applying computational and statistical approaches to integrate and interpret large-scale biological “omics” data, with the goal of identifying disease mechanisms, biomarkers and treatment targets..